 - Fasenra (benralizumab): Fasenra is indicated for patients 12 years or older with severe eosinophilic asthma.
 Fasenra may be administered in a clinical setting by our health professionals and is done so via a subcutaneous injection that is administered once every four weeks for the first three doses, and then once every eight weeks thereafter.

 - Dupixent (dupilumab): Dupixent is indicated for children and adults that suffer from moderate to severe atopic dermatitis and have not received relief from topical therapies.
-More recently, Dupixent has also been indicated as an add-on maintenance for patients 6 years or older with moderate to severe eosinophilic or steroid dependent asthma and as an add-on for adults experiencing uncontrolled chronic rhinosinusitis with nasal polyposis.
-Dupixent helps decrease symptoms for all three indications by functioning as an interleukin-4 receptor alpha-antagonist decreasing Interleukin 4 and 13 levels which are involved in the inflammatory process.
+Dupixent has also been indicated as an add-on maintenance for patients 6 years or older with moderate to severe eosinophilic or steroid dependent asthma and as an add-on for adults experiencing uncontrolled chronic rhinosinusitis with nasal polyposis.
+Recently also, Dupixent has been indicated for prurigo nodularis.
+Dupixent helps decrease symptoms for all four indications by functioning as an interleukin-4 receptor alpha-antagonist decreasing Interleukin 4 and 13 levels which are involved in the inflammatory process.
 Dupixent is also administered through a subcutaneous injection by our healthcare providers in a clinical environment or may be self-administered at home.
 The first dose consists of two injections, with one dose given every other week after that.

 - Nucala (mepolizumab): Nucala is indicated as an add-on maintenance for patients 12 years or older with severe, eosinophilic asthma or for adults with hypereosinophilic syndrome (HES) or eosinophilic granulomatosis with polyangitis (EGPA).
 Nucala may be administered by our healthcare providers in a clinical setting via a subcutaneous injection.